JulianNicholls/Raspberry-Pi-Misc/README.md

 ### pwm

 Uses the PWM pin, physical pin 12 - GPIO18.
 The clock divisor, range, and duty cycle value can all be set from a menu.
+It has been tried with an LED, a speaker, and a 6V motor connected to the collector side of a PN2222 transistor.

-Has been tried with an LED and a speaker, presumably with relevant values it would drive a servo, although that would require some amplification.
+Presumably, with relevant values, it would drive a servo, requiring a transistor for switching a higher voltage again.

 ## python